continuous-dems/workshop-coastal-coupling-2026/02-schedule.md

 **6. Transfer the recipe** — Apply the same approach to Sarasota by changing the study area and locally appropriate data.

-The goal is not only to create a DEM for Newport, but to show how a transparent, reusable coastal DEM workflow can be adapted to other regions.
+The goal is not only to create a DEM for Newport, but to show how a transparent, reusable coastal DEM workflow can be adapted to Sarasota and other regions.